 These potato fritters can be eaten alone or as they are most often, made into a sandwich.
 They are incredibly easy to make and are sure to please your family.
 I chose to make this a gluten-free recipe but you can easily make it with regular all-purpose flour.

-- 1/2 lb Yukon Gold or another soft potato
+- 1 and 1/2 lb Yukon Gold or another soft potato

 - 1 Tbsp cumin